 Tip: The outside deck with the view fills up fast, so call ahead or arrive early.

 Hours: 11 a.m. to 10 p.m.
 Monday, 11 a.m. to 11 p.m.
 Tuesday through Thursday, 11 a.m. to midnight Friday and Saturday, 10 a.m. to 10 p.m.
 Sunday

 Breakfast: Keke’s Breakfast Café

 Keke’s has grown into a dining in Orlando chain that doesn’t feel like a chain.
 The ingredients of its omelets are fresh and the variety of flavors available for waffle toppings and stuffed French toast go way beyond strawberry all the way to Turtle-flavored French toast stuffed with pecans, caramel, chocolate and cream cheese.
-Such sustenance can keep a Mall of Millenia shopper fueled well past lunch.
+Such sustenance can keep a shopper at The Mall of Millenia fueled well past lunch.

 Lunch: Beefy King

 Locals have been flocking to Beefy King since it opened in1968.
 The draw is its moist, made-to-order hot meat sandwiches on steamed buns.
 Roast beef made fresh daily is the specialty.
 But Beefy King also serves ham, turkey, pastrami, corned beef and barbecued beef and pork sandwiches.
 Sides are simple and include Beefy Spuds (aka Tater Tots), coleslaw, chips and hand-spun milkshakes.